oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

 Some Kubernetes distributions create `iptables` rules that block some types of traffic that Coherence requires to form clusters.
-If you are not able to form clusters, you can check for this issue using the following command:
+If you are not able to form clusters, then you can check for this issue using the following command:

 ```